ach1992/Any-Link-Forwarder/README.md

 # Any Link Forwarder (Nginx + PHP + SSL)

-A lightweight reverse proxy for any link forwarding through your custom domain with HTTPS — using Nginx, PHP, and Certbot.
+A lightweight reverse proxy for link forwarding through your custom domain with HTTPS — using Nginx, PHP, and Certbot.

 ## 🔧 One-liner installation